 Maintenance – Stormwater Pipes

-At least yearly check to ensure stormwater pipes are still connected to the downspout system.
+At least yearly check to ensure stormwater pipes are still connected to the downspout system and are discharging into the rain gardens.
 Open cleanouts to check pipe condition and ensure no excess sediment or debris is in pipe system.
 Clean gutters yearly to keep stormwater flowing.

 Sample Inspection Checklist and Activity Log